An Advantage You have Over Fund Managers

 And a lot of fund managers are just looking to match or slightly beat the market averages just to keep their high paying job.
 So why take any chances anyway when you can guarantee a lower return that will keep your job yet be on par with your peers?

-Of course, another great option to try and get a better return for your aggressive portfolio is to use the methodology taught on this site.
+Of course, another great option to beat fund managers is to use the methodology taught on this site.
 It takes more time than buying and holding.
-However, the results can be well worth it – for those who have the discipline to learn and consistently use the methodology week in and week out for years.
+However, the results can be well worth it – for those who have the discipline to consistently use the methodology week in and week out.

 Brian C Neall – Founder